qrslrhko/sky-view/index.md

 The basic ideas in this performacne is like this:<br />
 ![idea](https://cloud.githubusercontent.com/assets/16565587/24592942/a7fd5302-17d2-11e7-96b5-2ea9586766a5.jpg)

 In order to make sun vivic, I divided sun into three layers: white layer, yellow layer nad solor halo layer.
-in addition, applythree types of lighting such as ambient specular diffuse in sun.
+In addition, applythree types of lighting such as ambient specular diffuse in sun.